nicholaskim6/personal-website/app/data/about.md

 <br>
 <br>
 My summer internship experiences -
-- __2020__ - Doing remote work with [__XR Trading__](http://www.xrtrading.com/) conducting statistical studies on predictors of retail interest.
+- __2020__ - Doing remote work with [__XR Trading__](http://www.xrtrading.com/) conducting statistical studies on predictors of unusual option interest.
 Scraping, cleaning, and modeling structured and unstructured data with Python.
+Also analyzing trade and auction data to improve response logic.
 - __2020 (Cancelled due to COVID-19)__ - Trading intern at [__Belvedere Trading__](http://www.belvederetrading.com/) in Chicago.
 Will still be
 completing optional in-house coursework on options theory.
 - __2019__ - Options trading intern at [__XR Trading__](http://www.xrtrading.com/) in NYC.
 I worked with a desk focused on event trading,